U.T.SEC – the trade fair for security provided by and against unmanned technologies

 U.T.SEC will bring them all together for the first time under one roof: the manufacturers of unmanned flying objects and other unmanned vehicles as well as surveillance, communication, defence, data transmission, location-determination systems, experts in perimeter and air space protection, IT and crisis management, security officers from companies, agencies and authorities along with purchasing, procuring and government budget managers.

 This holistic concept of the expo is unique.
-The elaboration of the conference themes were conducted in close consultation with UAV DACH e.V., one of the largest associations for unmanned aeronautics in Europe.
+The elaboration of the conference themes were conducted in close consultation with our partners.

-U.T.SEC is being held in combination with the IWA OutdoorClassics and Enforce Tac trade fairs, where a total of over 1,600 exhibitors and 50,000 trade visitors are expected.
+U.T.SEC is being held in combination with the Enforce Tac, the international trade fair for command, control and operational equipment used by security agencies, where a total of over 200 exhibitors and 3,800 trade visitors are expected.